What is the major code and degree name for the online MAED Program?

 Typically, you will hear from us four to six weeks after the application deadline.

 Will I receive a regular MSU diploma upon completion of the program?

 The MAED is a regular MSU M.A. program, meets all MSU requirements for Master's level study, and carries a regular diploma.
 The title of the degree is "Master of Arts in Education."
 There is no reference made to online delivery.
-Starting Summer 2017, a student's primary concentration area will be noted on their transcript when the requirements for the degree have been completed.
+A student's primary concentration area will be noted on their transcript when the requirements for the degree have been completed.
 MSU and its academic programs are accredited by the North Central Association of Colleges and Schools.

 How many courses should I take in my first semester?